-Scarlat noted that the motivation for her work is to look toward a more compact energy source than fossil fuels to reduce the environmental burden caused by carbon emissions.
+Scarlat noted that the motivation for her work is to look toward a more compact energy source than fossil fuels to reduce the environmental burden.

 She added that as a technologist, the role that nuclear energy will play in the future is not dependent on her, but on society.